adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 As it turns out, there's a character in the TV show with the same name.
 I still wonder if it's a coincidence or not.
 I tried googling it but found no information linking the two.

-By the time we got to Fairplay we were ravenously hungry and headed over to Subway for dinner.
+By the time we got to Fairplay we were tremendously hungry and headed over to Subway for dinner.
 I asked for an 18" sub which unfortunately didn't exist.
-However, I combined a foot long with a six inch so I still got my way with it.
+However, I ordered both a foot long and a six inch so I still got my way with it.

 That night we had planned on staying with a Warm Showers host.
 It’s amazing how kind and trusting people are because this man wasn’t even home but told us we could feel free to use his house and camp in his yard.
 Better yet, our absent host had a bunch of kittens that greeted us as we arrived.